Observational constraints on conformal time symmetry, missing matter and double dark energy: Phenomenology

 The power of the luminosity distance as a cosmological probe resides in the fact that it can be simply related to apparent brightness $m(z)$ obtained directly from a set of standard candles, each (assumed to be) of absolute magnitude $M$, namely

 where the constant offset ensures the usual convention that $m=M$ for an object at $d_L = 10$~pc.
-Type IA supernovae constitute a set of `standardizable candles' that can be used to constrain cosmological models in this way \cite{SCP}.
+Type-Ia supernovae constitute a set of `standardizable candles' that can be used to constrain cosmological models in this way \cite{SCP}.